indragiek/INDANCSClient/README.md

 **WARNING: This is alpha quality code and hasn't been tested in production.
 Also, unit tests are yet to be implemented.**

+### Requirements

+* iPhone 4S or better running iOS 7 or higher.
+Previous iPhone models (including iPhone 4) do not support Bluetooth 4.0.
+* A Mac with Bluetooth 4.0 support running OS X 10.9 or higher.
+Macs made after mid-2011 support Bluetooth 4.0 (starting with the mid-2011 MacBook Air).
+See [this page](http://www.everymac.com/systems/by_capability/macs-with-bluetooth-different-bluetooth-capabilities.html) for more info.

 ### Getting Started

 The easiest way to try out this project is to simply compile and run the `INDANCSiPhone` and `INDANCSMac` example projects on your iOS device and Mac, respectively.